-Paragraph A.7 to the Chapter 4 Appendix gives provisions for start and finish altitudes and times when a GPS position recorder is used.
+Paragraph A.7 to the Chapter 4 Appendix gives provisions for start and finish altitudes and times when a POSITION RECORDER is used.

-DURATION

-1.3.3 The elapsed time between the START TIME and the FINISH TIME.

-LOSS OF HEIGHT

-1.3.4 The START ALTITUDE minus the FINISH ALTITUDE (4.4.3 refers).

-GAIN OF HEIGHT

-1.3.5 The greatest altitude difference between a recorded high point and a previous low point during a SOARING PERFORMANCE.

-CYLINDER OZ

-1.3.6 The airspace within a vertical cylinder of 500 metres radius centred on a TURN POINT.

-OZ CORRECTION

-1.3.7 Each time a LEG crosses a CYLINDER OZ boundary, 500 metres shall be subtracted from the length of that LEG.
+DURATION 1.3.3 The elapsed time betw een the START TIME and the FINISH TIME.
+LOSS OF HEIGHT 1.3.4 The START ALTITUDE r e START ALTITUDE minus the FINISH ALTITUDE.
+The limit to this loss is given in 4.4.3.
+GAIN OF HEIGHT 1.3.5 • he greatest altitude difference between a recorded high point and a previous low point uring a SOARING PERFORMANCE.
+CYLINDER OZ 1.3.6 0 ertical cylinder of 500 metres radius centred on a TURN POINT.
+OZ CORRECTION 1.3.7 the length of that LEG.
+Each time a LEG crosses a CYLINDER OZ boundary, 500 metres shall be subtracted from the length of that LEG.
 This correction does not apply where a FIX is used as a WAY POINT in free record performances.

-SECTOR OZ

-- 1.3.8 The airspace above a quadrant having its apex at the WAY POINT.
-Except as limited by 1.3.1 and 1.3.2 for CLOSED COURSE and GOAL flights, the radius of the OZ is unlimited and its orientation is: - a.
-For a TURN POINT, symmetrical to and remote from the bisector of the inbound and outbound LEGS at the TURN POINT. - b.
-For a START POINT, symmetrical to and remote from the outbound LEG, - c.
-For a FINISH POINT, symmetrical to and remote from the inbound LEG.
+SECTOR OZ 1.3.8 A quadrant of airspace having its apex at the WAY POINT.
+Except as limited by 1.3.1 and 1.3.2 for CLOSED COURSE and GOAL flights, the radius of the OZ is unlimited and its orientation is: a. symmetrical to and remote from the bisector of the inbound and outbound LEGS at the TURN POINT, b.
+For a START POINT, symmetrical to and remote from the outbound LEG, C. For a FINISH POINT, symmetrical to and remote from the inbound LEG.
+OFFICIAL DISTANCE 1.3.9 The sum of the LEGS, with OZ CORRECTION deducted where applicable, less any LOSS OF

-OFFICIAL DISTANCE

-1.3.9 The sum of the LEGS, with OZ CORRECTION deducted where applicable, less any LOSS OF HEIGHT penalty.
-This distance is to be used in any calculation of COURSE speed.